eldipa/book-of-gehn/posts/z3/2021-05-26-Casting-Broadcasting-LUT-and-Bitwise-Ops.md

-The non-human counterpart is the [Quine-McCluskey algorithm]( https://en.wikipedia.org/wiki/Quine%E2%80%93McCluskey_algorithm) which can handle much more inputs.
+The non-human counterpart is the [Quine-McCluskey algorithm]( https://en.wikipedia.org/wiki/Quine%E2%80%93McCluskey_algorithm) that can handle much more inputs.

 {% call marginnotes() %}